Globalinnovative/COVID-19/README.md

 # COVID-19
-Some useful graph to see adn understand how the situation of the novel coronavirus is evolving around the World.
+Some useful graph to see and understand how the novel Coronavirus is evolving around the World.

 # Script
 It is based on the database from the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).